Ok, so where do I start? How do I start? The Canon R6.

-So I rented this camera to do memory card tests as I always do with every camera and this time I actually had some time to go out shooting with it and overall had an amazing experience.
+So I rented this camera to do memory card tests as I always do with every camera and this time I had some time to go out shooting with it and overall had an amazing experience.

-The camera is really nice, it really is.
-I really like it.
+The camera is nice, it really is.
+I like it.
 I don’t know why everyone is so hung up talking about the R5.
 Everything about the R6 feels amazing.
 The EVF is so clean and clear, Canon – like Nikon also uses great screens with 2m dot resolution, so the experience is all really good and Canon always does a good job at the user interface.
 Keeping it clean and intuitive.

 Again, the EVF is amazing.

-The grip the controls have all been refined over the EOS R. The tracking and AF is insanely responsive.
+The grip the controls have all been refined over the EOS R. The tracking and AF are insanely responsive.
 The boxes draw very quickly and animate big and small with it all feeling very high tech.

 Every time there is a sensor change there is a slight color change.
 This is the case with all camera brands.